AndreaRibuoli/RIBY/README.md

  FINE:       ENDPGM
 ```

-Now let us apply this programming style in wrapping some of the so\-called *Record Functions for Databae and DDM Files*.
+Now let us apply this programming style in wrapping some of the so\-called *Record Functions for Database and DDM Files*.
 We will focus specifcally on four of them:

 * **\_Ropen()**